Operation Vigorous: Analysis

-In 1962, the British naval official historian Stephen Roskill called the Axis success undeniable.
+In 1962, the British naval official historian, Stephen Roskill, called the Axis success undeniable.
 Malta had not been supplied and the British had lost a cruiser, three destroyers and two merchantmen against the sinking of Trento and minor damage to Littorio.
 No attempt was made to run another convoy from Alexandria until the Eighth Army had conquered Libya.
-Roskill wrote that with hindsight, the course of events on land made naval operations in the central Mediterranean inherently dangerous and during the operation, the withdrawal of the Eighth Army lost one of the airfields being used for air cover.
-Harwood was right that the bomber and torpedo-bomber force was too small and had not compensated for the lack of battleships and with Axis aircraft based along the length of the route to Malta, air power had decided the course of events.
+Roskill wrote that with hindsight, the course of events on land made naval operations in the central Mediterranean inherently dangerous and the withdrawal of the Eighth Army lost one of the airfields being used for air cover.
+Harwood was right that the bomber and torpedo-bomber force was too small and had not compensated for the lack of battleships and with Axis aircraft based along the route to Malta, air power had decided the course of events.
 On land, the diversion of Axis bombers against the convoys had been of some benefit to the British as they conducted the "scuttle" to El Alamein.
-In 1941 30 of 31 merchant ships sailing for Malta arrived but in the first seven months of 1942, of the 30 ships that sailed, ten were sunk, ten were turned back damaged, three were sunk on arrival and seven delivered their supplies.
+In 1941 30 of 31 merchant ships sailing for Malta arrived but in the first seven months of 1942, of the 30 ships that sailed, ten were sunk, ten turned back damaged, three were sunk on arrival and seven delivered their supplies.